Unlocking Erotic Intelligence – How to Keep Desire and Passion Alive in Long-Term Relationships

 Esther Perel’s Perspective

 Esther Perel is a Belgian-born psychotherapist who specializes in couple therapy in New York City.
-Perel is fluent in nine languages and serves as an organizational consultant for Fortune 500 companies.
+Perel is fluent in nine languages and serves as an organizational consultant for major companies.
 Perel’s TED talks have more than 20 million views.
 She’s a New York Times bestselling author and is also an executive producer and host of the popular podcast “Where Should We Begin?”.

 StoryShot #1: The Quest for Security Undermines Erotic Vitality

-Humans naturally seek security.
-As a result, most humans commit to long-term monogamous relationships.
 We often make this decision based on the security associated with this relationship, rather than our sexual drive.
 As well as having a propensity for security, we also have an equally strong drive for adventure and excitement.
 However, security and excitement are challenging to combine.
 Hence, humans struggle to lust with the same person that they seek comfort and stability.
 Importantly, Esther Perel explains that it is impossible.

 It is easy to see that desire often fades as security increases in a relationship.
 Hence, desire typically fades as relationships lengthen.
 Perel describes two viewpoints where people can stand in a relationship.
 Either people are romantics who desire intensity and adventure over stability or realists who value security over passions.
 However, people are often left disappointed on both ends of the spectrum.
 Healthy relationships often require both desire and security.

-Perel believes that love and desire are not mutually exclusive.
+Love and desire are not mutually exclusive.
 Still, they generally do not take place simultaneously.
 The reasoning is that security and passions are different human needs that are underpinned by different motives.

-Perel says intimate friction is unsurprising, given the recent evolution of modern social support systems.
+Intimate friction is unsurprising, given the recent evolution of modern social support systems.
 For many of us, the idea of an extended family and a close-knit community has been all but dismantled.
 In its place is a more anxious, transplanted independence.
 Intimacy has become overburdened with unrealistic expectations.
 We expect our partners to be passionate and sexual, but we also expect them to adopt several other roles.
 We expect them to provide creativity, intellectual discussions, psychological advice, stress-busting, caregiving, and work management.
 These things are fantastic to have in a partner, and everyone is entitled to their own needs and desires.
-However, nobody will be perfect at everything.
-If you believe your partner should be perfect, you will struggle when your partner decides to behave in a way that is true to their authentic self.
-The sense of safety that you’ve manufactured becomes threatened, and you will react with negative emotions.
-If you drop your ideas of perfection, you can create a sense of independence within the relationship.
-You can provide your relationship with the space to breathe and grow organically.

 StoryShot #2: Love Seeks Closeness, but Desire Needs Distance

-Intimacy and sex are often associated with being physically close to somebody.
 However, Perel explains that separateness is what encourages connection.
 This includes emotional separation.
 For example, we generally choose partners whose strengths match our vulnerabilities.
 Later, we may associate intimacy with a concern for the other person’s well-being.
 This leads to safe sex.
 Genuine sexual excitement relies on a degree of selfishness, rather than focusing all your efforts on your loved one’s wellbeing.
 You need to re-create the distance that initially led to your passionate and intense sexual encounters to start bringing lust home.
 Perel describes erotic intelligence as creating distance and bringing that space to life with excitement and adventure.

 The distance between two people energizes desire.
 Intimacy grows through repetition and familiarity, but repetition numbs eroticism.
 Eroticism thrives on the novel, the mysterious, and the unexpected.
 Love is about having.
 Desire is about wanting.
 Desire requires ongoing elusiveness.